WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Below are View Data and Schema Object images.
 There are currently 47 tables, 724 columns, 110 indexes, 50 views, 5 stored procedures and 42 functions in ***apache_logs*** schema.
 Database normalization at work!
 ## MySQL Access Log View by URI
-MySQL View - apache_logs.access_requri_list - data from LogFormat: combined & extended
+MySQL View - apache_logs.access_requri_list - data from LogFormat: combined & csv2mysql
 ![view-access_requri_list](https://github.com/user-attachments/assets/7cf9ff89-a1d7-4e93-ae93-deeca87175f9)
 ## MySQL Error Log Views
 The application imports and normalizes error log data as well.
 Here are some of the Error Log schema views.
 Error log attribute is name of first column or first and second column.
 Each attribute has an associated table in ***apache_logs*** Schema.
 Using these views it is quick and easy to identify the origin of errors.